LogicMonitor recognized as a Customers' Choice by Gartner Peer Insights™ in 2024 Gartner Voice of the Customer for Observability platforms.

 Services and Tasks

-A service is the task definition that needs to be executed on the nodes.
+A service is the definition of a task that needs to be executed on the nodes.
 It defines which container images to use and which commands to execute inside running containers.

 A task carries a container alongside the commands to run inside the container.
 Once a task is assigned to a node, it cannot move to another node.